Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/transform/README.md

     --name <Athena table name>
 ```

-To delete line protocol data within your S3 bucket, run the following AWS CLI command, replacing `<S3 bucket name>` with the name of your S3 bucket, `<Timestream database name>` with the name of your Timestream for LiveAnalytics database, `<Timestream table name>` with the name of your Timestream for LiveAnalytics table, and `<timestamp>` with the timestamp that forms the `unload-<%Y-%m-%d %H:%M:%S>` path in your S3 bucket:
+To delete line protocol data within your S3 bucket, run the following AWS CLI command, replacing `<S3 bucket name>` with the name of your S3 bucket, `<Timestream database name>` with the name of your Timestream for LiveAnalytics database, `<Timestream table name>` with the name of your Timestream for LiveAnalytics table, and `<timestamp>` with the timestamp that forms the `unload-<%Y-%m-%d-%H:%M:%S>` path in your S3 bucket:

 ```shell
 aws s3 rm s3://<S3 bucket name>/<Timestream database name>/<Timestream table name>/unload-<timestamp>/line-protocol-output --recursive